bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 ## Backpropagation and Gradient Descent

 Neural networks are trained by gradually adjusting their parameters based on a feedback signal.
 The ***loss function*** computes the extent to which a neural network's ouput differs from the expected output and its result therefore serves as feedback signal.
 Finding the parameters that minimize the loss function is an optimization problem, which can be solved using ***gradient descent***.
 Gradient descent consists in finding the negative gradient of the network over a few training examples and adjusting the parameters accordingly. ***Backpropagation*** is the algorithm used for computing the negative gradient of the network.
-The ***optimizer*** is the gradient-based optimization algorithm that, given the gradient of the network, adjusts its weights.
+The ***optimizer*** is the optimization algorithm that, given the gradient of the network, adjusts its weights.

 <div align="center">
 <img src="/assets/images/loss_landscape.png" width="55%" alt="Loss landscape of ResNet-110-noshot"/>